EAZA is committed to ensuring promotion of positive animal welfare and being a recognised organisation for animal welfare research and application

 For an animal’s welfare needs to be met, a multi-disciplined, scientifically evidence-based approach is required through, for example, the provision of effective veterinary care, meeting nutritional requirements, providing individuals with the opportunity to perform their species-specific behavioural repertoire and promoting positive emotional states.
-Both ‘environment-based’ (the things that we do as listed above) and ‘animal-based’ measures should be included when assessing welfare, with particularly emphasis on the ‘animal-based’ measures as this likely to be a more representative reflection on how the animal is coping and feeling.
-Animal-based measures can include behavioural, body condition and hormonal measures.
+Both ‘environment-based’ and ‘animal-based’ measures should be included when assessing welfare, with particularly emphasis on the ‘animal-based’ measures as this likely to be a more representative reflection on how the animal is coping and feeling.
+Animal-based measures can include behavioural measures, body condition and hormonal measures.
 Consequently, the importance of understanding animals’ natural histories, behavioural needs, physical adaptations, biochemistry and physiology, nutritional requirements, evolutionary drives and psychology cannot be underestimated when it comes to promoting positive animal welfare.

 Animal welfare science has progressed dramatically in recent years and the methods by which we evaluate welfare are continually evolving.
 As new research is released and ideas shared our understanding of species-specific, and individual, needs and wants develops.
 Through conducting this research and applying the knowledge gained, animal welfare best-practice continues to progress.